 - Combine the oats, coconut, almond milk, chopped dates and vanilla extract in a small saucepan.

 - Stir over a low heat until the oats are cooked through.
 (Alternatively, you can cook the porridge in a bowl in the microwave).

-* Oats naturally do not contain gluten but as they are often processed on the same equipment as wheat they may contain traces of gluten.
-If you’re strictly gluten-free you can buy gluten-free oats.
+Oats naturally don’t contain gluten, but as they are often processed on the same equipment as wheat, they can have traces of gluten.
+If you’re strictly gluten-free, you can buy gluten-free oats.